Table of Contents

 The bistro usually only serves food during the French eating hours, meaning from 12-14h and 19h-22h and offers a short food menu.
 It tends to be of a smaller size than restaurants or Brasseries.

 Dishes are simple and traditional, such as the Blanquette de Veau.
-Check out my mum’s recipe of this French famous dish.
+Check out my mum’s recipe for this famous French dish.
 They are also often seasonal and are changed regularly.
 The decoration is traditional, and the place quite popular.

-However, lately, bistro started to become more fancy and sophisticated in the main cities of France.
+However, lately, bistros have started to become more fancy and sophisticated in the main cities of France.
 It now becomes difficult to find the traditional French bistro in the major cities, but they are still very common in the French smaller towns and countryside.

 Readers have also liked this article: What to expect at a French dinner party?